Iraq War: 2011: US withdrawal

 The invasion and occupation led to sectarian violence, which caused widespread displacement among Iraqi civilians.
-The Iraqi Red Crescent organization estimated the total internal displacement was around 2.3 million in 2008, with as many as 2 million Iraqis having left the country.
-Poverty led many Iraqi women to turn to prostitution to support themselves and their families, attracting sex tourists from the region.
-The invasion led to a constitution, which supported democracy as long as laws did not violate traditional Islamic principles, and the first parliamentary elections were held in 2005.
-In addition, the invasion preserved the autonomy of the Kurdish region, and stability brought new economic prosperity to Iraq.
-Because the Kurdish region is historically the most democratic area of Iraq, many Iraqi refugees from other territories fled here.
+Since the beginning of the war, the first parliamentary elections were held in 2005 which brought greater representation and autonomy to Iraqi Kurds.
+By 2007 the Iraqi Red Crescent estimated 2.3 million Iraqis were internally displaced, with an estimated 2 million Iraqis fleeing to neighboring countries, mostly to Syria and Jordan.

 Sectarian violence continued in the first half of 2013.
 At least 56 people died in April when a Sunni protest in Hawija was interrupted by a government-supported helicopter raid and a series of violent incidents occurred in May.
 On 20 May 2013, at least 95 people died in a wave of car bomb attacks that was preceded by a car bombing on 15 May that led to 33 deaths; also, on 18 May 76 people were killed in the Sunni areas of Baghdad.
 Some experts have stated that Iraq could return to the brutal sectarian conflict of 2006.

 On 22 July 2013, at least five hundred convicts, most of whom were senior members of al-Qaida who had received death sentences, were freed from Abu Ghraib jail in an insurgent attack, which began with a suicide bomb attack on the prison gates.
 James F. Jeffrey, the United States ambassador in Baghdad when the last American troops exited, said the assault and resulting escape "will provide seasoned leadership and a morale boost to Al Qaeda and its allies in both Iraq and Syria ... it is likely to have an electrifying impact on the Sunni population in Iraq, which has been sitting on the fence."